Download a copy our Parent Information booklet

 To ensure the safety of everyone using the carpark, we outline the guidelines for use below:

 If an emergency occurs at any time while the children are at school they will be kept at school under the care of our staff.
 We will not send the children home, as many caregivers work.
-We urge you, in the event of an emergency, to call or listen to your local radio station.
+The school will provide parents with information via the school App and/or email.

 A close relationship between parents and the school enhances learning.
 The staff value the chance to meet parents to talk about the progress of their children.
 In a school such as ours, this often happens informally on occasions such as dropping off or collecting children.